Acurast/acurast-core/pallets/acurast/README.md

 Allows to update the list of allowed sources for a previously registered job.

-### updateJobAssignments

-Allows to assign a registered job to a processor, so that it can later call `fulfill`.

-### fulfill

-Allows to post the fulfillment of a registered job.
-The `fulfill` call will fail if the job was not previously assigned to the origin.
-The fulfillment structure consists of:

-- The ipfs url of the `script` executed.
-- The `payload` bytes representing the output of the `script`.

-In addition to the `fulfillment` structure, `fulfill` expects the `AccountId` of the `requester` of the job.

 ### submitAttestation

 Allows an Acurast Processor to submit a key attestation proving its integrity.
 The extrinsic parameter is a valid attestation certificate chain.